-The results and observations from monitoring and review are most useful when well documented and shared.
+The results and observations from the risk management process are most useful when well documented and shared.
 They may be included in formal risk reports, and published internally and externally as appropriate and should also be used as an input to reviews of the whole risk management framework.
+Reporting is an integral part of the organisation's governance and should enhance the quality of dialogue with stakeholders and support top management and oversight bodies in meeting their responsibilities